MANU-CHAUHAN/eva5/S14/README.md

 13) !python evaluate.py --methods=f --suffix=warping_refine --dataset=inference --numTestingImages=4000 --customDataFolder='/content/gdrive/My Drive/YoloV3/data/customdata/images/'
 14) `--numTestingImages` argument's default value is 100, since our dataset has 3500+ images the argument's value was changed.
 15) `--customDataFolder` is the absolute path of the dataset for which we want to generate Planar images
+16) The results for all the images in our dataset were stored under `inference` directory.
+17) All the resulting, planar segmented images were copied back to G drive.

 **Plane representation**
 -----------------------------
 In this project, plane parameters are of absolute scale (in terms of meters).
 Each plane has three parameters, which equal to plane_normal * plane_offset.
 Suppose plane_normal is (a, b, c) and plane_offset is d, every point (X, Y, Z) on the plane satisfies, aX + bY + cZ = d.
 Then plane parameters are (a, b, c)*d.
-Since plane normal is a unit vector, we can extract plane_normal and plane_offset from their multiplication.
+Since plane normal is a unit vector, we can extract plane_normal and plane_offset from their multiplication. (from Nvidia's repo)